UBC-ORCA/fp4-gemm-accelerator/README.md

 # REFERENCE: Tiled Matrix Multiply

-## WARNING: TEXT BELOW HAS NOT BEEN CAREFULLY EDITTED.
-IT WILL PROBABLY BE HEAVILY REWRITTEN.

 The naive version of matrix multiply uses three nested loops, in order of `i`, `j`, and `k`, where the innermost `k` loop is used to compute a dot product, also known as the **inner product**, and the `i` loop traverses rows of `W` and `F` while the `j` loop traverses columns of `A` and `F`.
 The core computation is `F[i][j] += W[i][k] * A[k][j]` where W are the weights, A are the activations, and F are the computed feature outputs:
 ```
 for i = 0 to 1023